Common Questions

 5. That’s a lot of money for something that doesn’t make my home prettier…

-Not really a question…just a typical reaction we hear.
+Not really a question…just a common reaction.
 Homes in our region are valuable, the retrofit costs roughly 1%-2% of the value of your home, and almost completely eliminates the chance of catastrophic failure.

 6. Do you charge for estimates?